Reading time

 These values resonate strongly with German consumers.
 They care about:

-• ethical production,
+• fair and ethical production,

 We communicate our sustainability values consistently across all channels.